Bainbridge High School (Georgia): History

 In August 2009, students from Decatur County went to a new high school located on Highway 84.
 The old high school is now home for Bainbridge Middle School (grades 7-8), while Hutto Middle School holds grades 5-6 while Potter Street, Elcan King, Jones Wheat, John Johnson, and West Bainbridge Elementary hold PK-4.
 In 2021 to the current year, the grade system of Decatur County School District also made a revamp.
 Now, Hutto Middle School is now an elementary school, holding grades 3-5, and Bainbridge Middle School is now in align with other Georgia middle schools as it now holds 6-8.
 In 2021, Elcan King Elementary had been closed.
 John Johnson Elementary School is now Bainbridge Public Safety Training Center, Potter Street Elementary School is now New Beginnings Learning Center and Elcan King Elementary School has been demolished for a parking lot.
 The only running elementary and primary schools in the county currently are Jones Wheat Primary School, West Bainbridge Primary School and Hutto Elementary School.
-West Bainbridge Primary School was a elementary school, holding grades PK-4 until the change which turned them into a primary school, now currently only holding the grades of Pre-k to 2nd grade.
+West Bainbridge Primary School was an elementary school, holding grades PK-4 until the change which turned them into a primary school, now currently only holding the grades of Pre-k to 2nd grade.
 There is also one new charter high school, even though in the past Bainbridge High School and Grace Christian Academy were the only high schools.

 Due to the change in 2008-2009, Hutto Middle School 6th grade students did not have any access to varsity school sports, with the only programs close to it being club sports which had games but were done in the presence of teachers during school hours, and there not being any away games.
 Now with the change in 2021, that is resolved.
 New 6th grade students at Bainbridge Middle School now have access to varsity sports, such as Football, Basketball, Baseball, Softball, Soccer, Tennis, Golf, Cross Country, & Track & Field.